webwhiz-ai/webwhiz/README.md

 sudo docker-compose up --build --force-recreate
 ```

+3. Configure `widget/nginx-variables.conf`.

+`set $FRAME_ANCESTORS "https://your.domain"`, to allow iframing of the widget on `your.domain`.

 ### 🛃 Manual

 WebWhiz is designed to be used as a production grade Chatbot that can be scaled up or down to handle any volume of data.